 What happens if there are changes in a FIP, such as personnel or direction?

-For significant scope changes, the reviewer will work with the FIP to ensure updated materials are uploaded, repeat the initial review, and reset the annual review date.
-If the change is due to increased ambition or scope, the FIP’s new information will be published as soon as it’s reviewed.
-For other changes, the reviewer may remove the FIP from the website for a maximum of six months.
+- For significant scope changes, the reviewer will work with the FIP to ensure it uploads updated materials, complete an annual review, and reset the annual review date.
+If the change is due to increased ambition or scope (e.g., transition from basic to comprehensive), the FIP’s new information will be published as soon as it’s reviewed.
+For other changes (e.g., reduction in FIP objectives, majority of participants leave), the reviewer may remove the FIP from the website for a maximum of six months.
+The FIP’s annual reporting cycle will be adjusted to align with the date it is republished to the site.

 If a current FIP has questions about whether changes require the FIP to be reassessed, please visit the Contact page to send us a message.